SKA-ScienceDataProcessor/algorithm-reference-library/docs/ARL_dask.rst

     http://dask.pydata.org/en/latest/
     https://github.com/dask/dask-tutorial

 Running ARL and Dask on a single machine is very straightforward.
-First define a graph and then compute it.
+First define a graph and then compute it either by calling the compute method of the graph or by passing the graph to a dask client.

 A typical graph will flow from a set of input visibility sets to an image or set of images.
 In the course of constructing a graph, we will need to know the data elements and the functions transforming brtween them.